 Do the cults in Join My Cult! and Fallen Nation: Babylon Burning exist?

 This ties into what I'd call "myth building."
 In a sense yes, and in a sense, no. With Join My Cult!, there were times when there were groups in various cities, and going by various names, which were directly connected to the story.
 But the title was meant to be ironic, and the fact is that when any group of people get together, when they share similar beliefs, they become a cult of sorts.
 Which isn't to say they're all going to go out like Jim Jones' crew.
 Fallen Nation is a little bit more hypothetical.
 But like I was saying earlier, it still all comes from "real life."
 Whatever that is.

 You've been involved in a wide range of musical projects as well.
 How do you incorporate so many different styles into your music?
 Is the process of creating different in your music than in your writing?

 I'm not sure how to directly answer those questions.
 The styles that appear in the projects I work on has to do with my inspiration and influences, but also those of the collaborators involved.
 That process is alchemy, plain and simple.
-Right now I'm in the process of recording Murder The World with Marz233 (previously of Elektroworx), Scott Landes (of Mankind Is Obsolete and Collide), and William Clark.
+Right now I'm in the process of recording the album Murder The World with Marz233 (previously of Elektroworx), Johan Ess, Scott Landes (of Mankind Is Obsolete and Collide), and William Clark.
 We all have very diverse backgrounds and influences, the end result is the alchemy of that- and the push and pull that happens during the production process.
 We're presently trying to work out the vocals; we've had a hard time finding the right vocalist for the project.

 It's all about the process for me.
 The same end result might be enjoyable, inspirational, terrifying, or downright horrifying to different people.
 You can drive yourself crazy trying to figure out what the audience is going to think.